-Bait and Switch.
-The iBuyer offer drops before close.
+Bait and Switch: The Changing iBuyer Offer

-We do a lot more than simply listing the home on our local MLS (thought of course we do that too) to reach the highest amount of buyers with the best possible presentation of your home.
+We do a lot more than simply listing the home on our local MLS (though of course, we do that too) to reach the highest amount of buyers with the best possible presentation of your home.
 Selling your home, presenting and promoting it well on the open real estate market will always be the best way to get the highest price for your home.
 Talk with our top 1% seller’s team today, actually top 5% in the U.S. and top 250 in the nation.
 Call us to discover how we will market your home in the best possible light and reach the highest number of potential home buyers for your property.